 This is obviously something everyone is interested in.
 Every aspect of your vehicle must be in working order, and usually without modification (in the exhaust system, for instance).
 Check all lights and turn signals, the horn, emissions, leaks, steering and brake operation, and wheel condition.
 The rideshare company will consider everything you would need to pass a state inspection.

 Access is another issue.
 Four doors must be able to open on their own from the inside and outside.
 If you’re driving a truck, for instance, an extended cab won’t do; you’ll need the full crew.
 While SUVs are in demand and often in a category of their own,

 Ultimately, your vehicle must be up to snuff for the company you’re driving for, in the area where you’ll be working.
 Since this varies so much from place to place, most organizations will help you track down what guidelines you have to meet and have information readily available online.
 Remember that requirements often update to meet market demand, follow state laws and stay relevant to larger business goals.
 So even if you’re approved, it pays to stay on top of things.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on getting your car rideshare ready, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.